Alenia C-27J Spartan: Others

-In October 2006, Italy accepted delivery of the first C-27J of an initial batch of 12 aircraft and in January 2007, the first aircraft was delivered to the 46^{a} Brigata Aerea, in Pisa.
-The Italian Air Force C-27Js have an inflight refueling system and are fitted with a Defensive Aids Sub System (DASS).
-From 12 September 2008 to 27 January 2009, a pair of Italian Air Force C-27Js were deployed to Afghanistan to contribute to NATO in-theatre airlift operations.
+In October 2006, Italy accepted delivery of the first C-27J of an initial batch of 12 aircraft.
+In January 2007, the first aircraft was delivered to the 46^{a} Brigata Aerea, in Pisa.
+The Italian Air Force C-27J have an inflight refueling system and are fitted with a Defensive Aids Sub System (DASS).
+From September 2008 to January 2009, a pair of Italian Air Force C-27J were deployed to Afghanistan for NATO in-theatre airlift operations.

 In December 2013, an Italian C-27J was deployed to the Philippines to participate in international humanitarian relief operations in the aftermath of Typhoon Haiyan.
 The Italian Air Force is also the launch customer for a special mission variant of the C-27J, named Praetorian in the configuration tailored for ItAF and equipped with ISR equipment and roll-on, roll-off mission systems consoles; Italy is the first European nation to operate such an aircraft.